A Toad In A Hole recipe cooked outdoors, how cool is that? Watch the video and read on for the recipe and thoughts.

-Here's an egg recipe from the UK that we cook in our dutch oven outdoors.
-You can cook this in your kitchen, but its more fun to use this egg recipe for fireplace cooking, outdoor cooking, or campfire cooking.
+Here's an Toad In A Hole recipe from the UK that we cook in our cast iron dutch oven outdoors.
+You can cook this in your kitchen, but its more fun to use this using fireplace cooking, outdoor cooking, or campfire cooking.
 Perfect for those urban homesteaders who want to take their cast iron outside, build a fire, and cook comfort food.
-We were introduced to this dish by our friends Barbara and Chris ( who are English ) and visit us at our CT house, and Chris made this for us one day.
-Toad in a Hole is a egg recipe for dinner, but I think its great for breakfast, especially after a night out imbiding.
+We were introduced to this dish by our friends Barbara and Chris ( who are English ) and visited us at our CT house.
+Chris made this for us one day.
+Toad in a Hole is supposed to be for dinner, but I think its great for breakfast, especially after a night out imbiding.

 I changed this up a bit from the standard by adding cheddar cheese, which seemed perfectly acceptable seeing that Cheddar Cheese is from England, and cheese tastes good with eggs already, so why not mix them into the recipe?

 I make this recipe in a dutch oven, and its super fun to bake the Toad In A Hole outdoors.
 In the cooking video, we used charcoal to heat the cast iron dutch oven, but you can make this in a fireplace or in a campfire as well.

 Want to bake Banana Bread the same way?
 Watch our video here.

 - 4 sausages sliced in two and then halved.
 I used sweet italian sausage from our local butcher, but most any sausage you like will work.

 - 1 cup of flour - all purpose works fine, but use what you've got.

 - 1 tablespoon coarse salt

 - Herbs of your choice, rosemary, chives, oregano, tarragon, whatever you have and like, chopped coarsely